Skip to main content

 If a casual employee is classified as fitness instructor they should be classified as a Casual Fitness Instructor in the employee profile.

-Please see the below example a minimum engagement applying for a Casual Fitness Instructor employee:
+Please see the below example of the minimum engagement applying for a Casual Fitness Instructor employee:

 Public Holidays